Larysmith/aws-bootcamp-cruddur-2023/journal/week3.md

 }
 ```

-We'll rewrite `DesktopSidebar.js` so that it conditionally shows components in case you are logged in or not.
+We rewrite `DesktopSidebar.js` so that it conditionally shows components in case you are logged in or not.

 ```js
 import './DesktopSidebar.css';